pallavjhawar/help.supportbee.com/_posts/2011-12-27-archiving-a-ticket.markdown

 categories: handling.tickets
 ---

+{% include setup %}

 How do I archive a ticket?
 --------------------------

 You can archive a ticket by selecting it in the list and clicking Archive or by opening it and clicking Archive.
-You can also use the [keyboard-shortcut](/keyboard-shortcuts/) 'e'
+You can also use the [keyboard-shortcut]({{ BASE_PATH }}/keyboard-shortcuts/) 'e'

 How do I access archived tickets?
 ---------------------------------